 In connection with the closing of the Company's initial public offering, the board of directors and stockholders approved the 2018 Omnibus Incentive Plan, which provides for the reservation of 5,001,000 shares of common stock for equity awards.
 On June 16, 2020, the Company's stockholders approved the 2020 Equity Incentive Plan ("2020 Plan") which consists of (i) 3,000,000 shares of common stock and (ii) additional shares of common stock (up to 4,879,025) as is equal to (i) the number of shares reserved under the Company's 2018 Omnibus Incentive Plan ("2018 Plan") that remain available for grant under the 2018 Plan as of immediately prior to the date the 2020 Plan was approved by the Company's stockholders and (ii) the number of shares subject to awards granted under the 2018 Plan which awards expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right.
-In April 2021, the board of directors approved an amendment to the 2020 Plan to reserve an additional 7,000,000 shares of common stock for issuance under the plan, subject to stockholder approval.
+In June 2021, the Company's stockholders approved an amendment to the 2020 Plan to reserve an additional 7,000,000 shares of common stock for issuance under the plan.
+At September 30, 2021, 8,836,782 shares remained available for future issuance under the 2020 Plan.
+Under the 2020 Plan, stock options may not be granted at less than fair value on the date of grant.
+In June 2021, the Company's stockholders also approved the 2021 Employee Stock Purchase Plan ("ESPP"), which provides for 1,102,885 shares to be available for purchase by eligible employees according to its terms.
+The first offering period under the ESPP commenced on September 1, 2021.
+At September 30, 2021, 1,102,885 shares remained available for future issuance under the ESPP.

-During the three months ended March 31, 2021, the Company granted options for the purchase of 2,397,495 shares of common stock.
-During the three months ended March 31, 2021, the Company granted no restricted stock units.
+During the three and nine months ended September 30, 2021, the Company granted options for the purchase of 458,350 and 3,460,245, respectively, shares of common stock.
+During the three and nine months ended September 30, 2021, the Company granted 98,650 restricted stock units.